Bondamunda railway station: Diesel loco Shed, Bondamunda

+Electric loco Shed, Bondamunda

 Bimlagarh–Talcher Project

 The 156 km long line connecting Bimlagarh on the Bondamunda–Barsuan branch line and Talcher on the Sambalpur–Talcher–Barang branch line, was sanctioned in 2004–05 and construction is in progress.
 This line when complete would reduce the distance between Rourkela and Bhubaneswar, the state capital, from 460 km (via Sambalpur) to 300 km.